OCA/manufacture/mrp_production_note/README.rst

 Notes in production orders
 ==========================

-This module creates in production orders a new field to add notes
+This module creates in production orders a new field to add notes in rich text format

 Bug Tracker